berkeley-dsep-infra/datahub/docs/finances.rst

 Google Cloud
 ============

 Deployment assets are organized into projects and those projects have linked billing accounts.
 A project can be linked to only one billing account, however a billing account can be linked to more than one project.
 The accounts may be backed by grants or credit cards and can be switched out when needed.
-The current billing account runs through 1/2020.

 We configure the billing accounts to export billing JSON to cloud buckets.
 These may be consumed by tools such as notebooks for later analysis.